 Most of the Korean restaurants here in Manila are usually set up by Koreans who decided to stay in the country permanently.
-However, it is seldom that a Korean restaurant chain is brought here.
+However, it is seldom that a Korean restaurant chain is brought here, unless it is a cafe for sale.
 Sariwon Korean Barbeque, I believe, is the first Korean restaurant has just recently opened its first branch in Metro Manila.
 It is at the heart of the posh dining district near the Bonifacio High Street.
 Thus, I guess you can already gauge how much this would cost if you dine here :D. Well, Sariwon is considered fine dining in Korea.

 When I read the menu, I already knew that this is a direct competitor of a local restaurant called Bulgogi Brothers in Greenbelt 5.
 I’ve already dined at Bulgogi Brothers and compared to the 2 of them, I like Sariwon more.